 One of the first decisions I had to make when writing scripts for the Aztec Empire comic book series was what to call the Aztec and the Spaniards.
 I went with those names because they’re the most familiar and immediately understandable today.
-But during the Spanish-Aztec War, the Aztec didn’t call themselves Aztec, and Spaniards didn’t call themselves Spaniards.
+But during the Aztec-Spanish War, the Aztec didn’t call themselves Aztec, and Spaniards didn’t call themselves Spaniards.
 So why do we call them that?

 In the 18th century, Francisco Echegaray wrote The History of Ancient Mexico, using the word Aztec to distinguish the pre-conquest Mexica from contemporary Mexicans.
 The term gained popularity in the 19th century when it was used by German explorer Alexander von Humboldt in memoirs of his journey to Mexico.
 It became a permanent label after 1843, when William Prescott published his authoritative and popular book The History of the Conquest of Mexico.
 Today, Aztec and Maya are the names most commonly used for pre-conquest indigenous Mexicans.